 For starters, the dangers McBride faces on the long trip to Neptune are presented as inevitable, outer space extensions of human folly (we never learn, do we?).
 The colonized moon has an Appleby’s but doesn’t have national borders, so pirates are constantly attacking the Uber Eats deliveries and no one ever gets their baby-back ribs.
 Getting into Mars is left to the whims of Natasha Lyonne (you have to show her a tattoo you regret), and the Swedes apparently thought giant, toothy baboons could handle deep space travel and you can guess how that ends up.

 These travails are dispensed with quickly, though, as we’re encouraged to focus more on the journey going on in McBride’s head as he gets closer to his estranged father.
 He has regular psychiatric check-ins, which involve telling a therapy algoritym about his day.
 It’s like saying “Alexa, I was thinking about wearing two different colored socks because I saw it on the Thom Brown runway” and her replying “You are not to leave this house”.
 McBride makes it to Mars, but his Alexa decides he’s become too emotionally involved and takes him off the mission.

-It feels a bit anti-climactic, but this was never an action film, despite the pirates and baboons.
+It feels a bit anti-climactic, but Ad Astra never seemed intended as an action film, despite the pirates and baboons.
 The deliberate quiet of the movie, and meditative pace, are tailored to Pitt’s acting style, and if you go with it, you’ll be open to the intelligent and emotional coda that he delivers beautifully.

 #movies #moviereview #adastra #ratedfritz #bradpitt #oscarbait